cheftechnical/simonyates/README.md

 1. Components — which represent common components used throughout the site
 2. Pages — which allow me to test each page of the site without directly navigating to the page.
 Typically this might be a little excessive, but this site is very text-heavy, and managing the pages this way is just easier for me.
-3. Style Guide — is a collection of core design elements that may be inherited by other components or pages—think colors, logos and stuff.
+3. Style Guide — is a collection of core design elements that may be inherited by other components or pages—think color, logos and stuff.

 ## Requirements